 Categories

-Title Loans Without A Clear Or Valid Title
+Get A Car Title Loan Without A Clear Or Valid Title

 Do you own a vehicle, but are you unsure if the car or truck is paid off and eligible to be used as collateral for a title loan?
-Or maybe you still owe your original lender a bit of money, but want to see if it's possible to get a title loan than would pay down the balance to the original lienholder.
+Or maybe you still owe your original lender a bit of money but want to see if it's possible to get a title loan that would pay down the balance to the original lienholder.

 A clear car title means that you have complete ownership of your car, and no other lender or person can claim that vehicle as theirs.
 But what if you've already taken out a title loan and have a lienholder on the vehicle?
 Or what if you still owe money from when you purchased the car?
 One of the most common questions people ask is if they can get a car title loan without a clear title.
 While there's not always an exact answer, we'll attempt to explain if you can get an online car title loan if the car is not entirely paid off.